RajuShivarama/carzone/README.md

 #### Live Demo: https://carzoneap.herokuapp.com/

 #### Project Requirements
-- the entire member screen data is controlled by an admin panel.
+- The entire member screen data is controlled by an admin panel.
 - User should be able to register, login and logout.
 - User should be delivered email after ordering and payment.
 - User should be able search the cars with different categories.